 - 1. Industry pressures are strong to resist change in both healthcare and information technology. - 2.
-Organizations have not consistently adopted existing standards such as the HIPAA X-12 transaction standard for eligibility, billing and payment. - 3.
+Organizations have not consistently adopted existing standards such as the HIPAA x.12 transaction standard for eligibility, billing and payment. - 3.
 Vendors and large organizations are currently operating on old standards that do not interoperate with new standards.
 These organizations will resist migration to new platforms due to cost considerations. - 4.
 Integration with legacy systems will be problematic. - 5.
-Competition in the healthcare market has historically precluded sharing information.
+Competition in the healthcare market has historically precluded sharing information. - 6.
+Concerns about controlling the use of data that are shared must be considered in legal arrangements. - 7.
+The lack of law and regulation to govern health information exchange and RHIOs is problematic.